Velimir-Avramovski/payrolls-system/payroll-frontend/README.md

-Frontend client application in JavaEE that simulates a payment menagment system.
+Frontend client application in JSF - primefaces that simulates a payment management system.

 ## Run